-The entire outside area around TA-09-0214 are associated with the shop, except for small plots of grass adjacent to the buildings, is paved with asphalt and concrete; therefore, erosion and sediment transport is unlikely.
-Vacuum sweeping of the west lot at the MFS is done monthly except when snow prevents it.
+The entire outside area around TA-09-0214 is associated with the shop, except for small plots of grass adjacent to the buildings, and areas that are paved with asphalt.
+Therefore, erosion and sediment transport is unlikely.
+Vacuum sweeping of applicable asphalt areas around the MFS is done monthly, except when snow prevents it.
 Regular vacuum sweeping reduces sediment accumulation on site and transport of associated pollutants.
-The potential for sediment migration from the covered raw metal storage areas located west of TA-09-0214 is minimized by the FilterSoxx berm installed around the perimeter of the area.
-The rock berm along the northern perimeter of the site manages sediment by reducing the potential for offsite sediment migration.
+The potential for sediment migration from the covered raw metal storage areas located west of TA-09-0214 is minimized by the FilterSoxx wattles installed around the perimeter of the area.
+The rip rap along the northern perimeter of the site manages sediment by reducing the potential for offsite sediment migration.